riscv-steel/riscv-steel/docs/source/getting-started.md

 ## Next steps

 The Hello World project is intended to quickly introduce you to development with RISC-V Steel.
 The Arty board was chosen because it is relatively popular among hardware developers.
-If you develop with Arty you can then easily modify the program (**hello_world.c**) and the HDL (**hello_world.v**) in this project to make the board do smarter things for you.
+If you develop with Arty you can then easily modify the program (**hello-world.c**) and the HDL (**hello-world.v**) in this project to make the board do smarter things for you.

 If you work with other development boards you need to port the Hello World project to it.
 If you port the project to another platform we'll be happy if you share it opening a [pull request](https://github.com/riscv-steel/riscv-steel-core/pulls)!